sschrag/course-in-a-box/modules/unit 1: comedy/_posts/2000-01-03-savingface.md

 **Content warning:** *Saving Face* contains one scene of sexuality, including brief nudity.

+**Note:**
+* Because both readings compare *Saving Face* to *The Wedding Banquet,* it might be useful for students to watch the trailer prior to completing this week's assigned reading.
+If you have additional time for this unit, you could have students watch and analyze this film as well, and read the entirety of both articles.
+I have edited these articles for length by cutting some of the sections that refer exclusively to *The Wedding Banquet.*

 **Materials:**
 * Lesson plans
 * Screening quiz [<a href="/modules/unit 1: comedy/Saving Face Quiz.docx" download>Word doc</a>]
 * Secondary materials:
+    * Day 2: Video: [https://www.youtube.com/watch?v=5kVkRhXt3S4](*The Wedding Banquet* Trailer) (Watch before class)
+    * Day 2: Ledru, Juliette.
+"Blurred Lines?: The Dialectics of the Margins and the Mainstream in *The Wedding Banquet* and *Saving Face*"
-    * Day 2: Han, Qijun.
+    * Day 3: Han, Qijun.
 "Diasporic Chinese Family Drama Through A Transnational Lens: *The Wedding Banquet* and *Saving Face*." *International Journal of Media and Cultural Politics* Vol. 15, no. 3, 2019, pp. 323-343.